Widening participation in postgraduate taught study

 Building on these findings we are working to widen participation in PGT study in the following ways:

-- Manchester Master’s Bursary: 100 bursaries of £3,000 each per year are made available to master’s students meeting a number of widening participation criteria
+- Manchester Master’s Bursary: 75 bursaries of £4,000 each per year are made available to master’s students meeting a number of widening participation criteria;

-- PGT progression project: We are participating in a HEFCE-funded project on widening participation in postgraduate taught study
+- PGT progression project: We participated in a HEFCE-funded project on widening participation in postgraduate taught study during 2017-19;

 PGT progression project

-As part of a consortium including the universities of Leeds, York, Sheffield and Warwick, we are taking part in a two-year funded project: Progression to, and success in postgraduate study, by students from BAME and POLAR 1 & 2 backgrounds.
-The project is targeting two groups with notably lower levels of progression to PGT study – Black, Asian and Minority Ethnic (BAME) students, and those whose home postcodes are in POLAR quintiles 1 and 2 (areas of low progression to HE).
+As part of a consortium including the universities of Leeds, York, Sheffield and Warwick, we took part in a two-year funded project: Progression to, and success in postgraduate study, by students from BAME and POLAR 1 and 2 backgrounds.
+The project targeted two groups with notably lower levels of progression to PGT study – Black, Asian and Minority Ethnic (BAME) students, and those whose home postcodes were in POLAR quintiles 1 and 2 (areas of low progression to HE).

 - Strand 1: a series of pre-course interventions for UG final-year students (both BAME and POLAR quintiles 1 and 2) in three subject areas.
-These include activities such as webinars, mentoring schemes, and academic skills sessions
+These included activities such as webinars, mentoring schemes, and academic skills sessions.

 - Strand 2: a Blackboard course for PGT offer-holders (BAME only) across the University.
-The course will include units on topics such as time management, wellbeing, and academic writing
+The course included units on topics such as time management, wellbeing, and academic writing.
+This course is now delivered to selected home PGT offer-holders across the University on an ongoing basis.

 Find out more